gavinlyonsrepo/RpiMotorLib/Documentation/Nema11A3967Easy.md

 It has 200 steps per revolution, and can operate at at 60 RPM.
 It was a step to angle ratio of 1.8 degrees per step.

-The key to successful stepper motor control is identifying the wires - that is which one is which.
 You will need to determine the A, B, C and D wires.
 With our example motor these are green, blue, black and red.

 coil 2.